hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 On the other hand, a frame is not so rigorous about defect.
 Frame should be strong, stiff, and have essential areas to hold parts (internal screw thread, for example).
 Except for essential areas, a frame can have defects (voids) to some extent.
 Let's call such non-essential area which surrounds essential area as "supporting area".

-P2PPCB Composer F360 adopts fill/hole method to form a frame.
+PC0 adopts fill/hole method to form a frame.
 Fill: make a block.
 Hole: cut the block.

 Make a block, how?
 By connecting essential/supporting areas each other.
 Where key layout is dense, keys' essential/supporting areas overlap each other.
 In this case, simple "join" operation is enough.
 Where key layout is sparse, a bridge connects between essential/supporting areas.
 Bridge is a board parallel to the skeleton surface.